Carlosbrit/content/src/content/lesson/learn-in-public.md

 You don't do it all, you can just pick one or two things you might enjoy doing.
 Even if you are learning privately you have to take notes and finish coding projects and challenges, why not taking some extra time to publish them?
 I think it's 100% worth your time.

-I hope I made my case!!
+I hope I made my case!

 ## Keep it up!